aelissa/cdrcR/README.md

 ```

-2. Get the Internet User Classification across Liverpool Local Authority and map it.
+2. Get the Internet User Classification across Liverpool having the LSOA codes and map it.

 ```
 ###login